Emergency respite may be available when an unexpected situation happens and you suddenly don’t have a carer to assist you with care and support

 Some examples include:

-Your carer experiences a major illness the requires going to hospital or bed rest, so they are unable to provide care
+- Your carer experiences a major illness that requires going to hospital or bed rest, so they are unable to provide care

-A loved one of the carer has died
+- A loved one of your carer has died

 Any family problems or mental illness